shanesprings-a/social-attitudes-statistical-analysis/README.md

 ---

 ## 📊 Project Overview
-This project analyzes survey data using SPSS to examine how factors such as religiosity, gender, and interpersonal contact influence attitudes.
+This project uses SPSS to analyze survey data and examine how factors such as religiosity, gender, and interpersonal contact influence attitudes.
 It demonstrates an end-to-end data analysis workflow, including data collection, statistical modeling, and interpretation.

 ---